The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Conclusions

-Both classes of FIRE dwarfs demonstrate that intrinsic shapes are a useful tool to understand whether simulations are able to produce realistic galaxy structures.
+\rrrthree{Given the presence of this non-disky population of dwarfs, we do not claim here that the in-situ method of dwarf stellar halo assembly seen in the disky FIRE\rrrthree{-2} dwarfs is the definitive method by which stellar halos form around low mass galaxies in the real Universe.
+However, we have demonstrated in this work that when in-situ stellar outskirts are formed in FIRE-2, they succeed in reproducing many of the structural properties of observed dwarfs.
+Indeed, both} classes of FIRE\rrrthree{-2} dwarfs demonstrate that intrinsic shapes are a useful tool to understand whether simulations are able to produce realistic galaxy structures.
 This is particularly important for low-mass galaxies where the details of the star formation history, star formation feedback, and gas accretion are expected to play a significant role in shaping the overall stellar content and structure (both due to the shallower potential well and the lower fractional contribution by accreted stars).

-Future observational works targeting the low surface brightness universe will be able to determine whether there exists a counterpart to the \ndd{} dwarfs in FIRE that has been out of reach of previous observational studies (Greco et al., in preparation).
+Future observational works targeting the low surface brightness universe will be able to determine whether there exists a counterpart to the \ndd{} dwarfs in FIRE\rrrthree{-2} that has been out of reach of previous observational studies (Greco et al., in preparation).
 Indeed, a great deal of theoretical and observational work remains necessary to understand the population of low mass galaxies beyond the Local Universe; among other open questions, the details of their star formation histories \citep{chan2015}, their capacity to self-quench \citep{geha2012, dickey2020}, and the emergence of ultra diffuse galaxies \citep{chan2018,greco2018, wright2020, kadofong2021} remain areas of active study for both observational and theoretical efforts.
 All three of these questions are tied intrinsically to the morphology (and more generally, the structure) of the dwarf population -- future observational studies of the intrinsic shape of the dwarf population and other structural parameters will thus help to shed light on a number of open questions in dwarf evolution and stellar assembly.